pqrkchqps/diehard-dot-fund-school/beginner/discussions.md

 Hold space for differing opinions.

+## Keep the title and context up to date
+Make it easy for people to catch up by updating the thread context and title with concise information as the discussion progresses. *link to help*

 ## When there are complex things to get your head around, Delegate to a working group which then reports back to the group